gugray/rdbak/README.md

 # Raindrop bookmark backup

-This is a minimalistic command line tool that downloads a local backup of your [Raindrop.io](https://raindrop.io/) bookmarks.
+`rdbak` is a minimalistic command line tool that downloads a local backup of your [Raindrop.io](https://raindrop.io/) bookmarks.

 - Raindrop keeps a permanent copy of your bookmarks in the cloud.
 I.e., it stores not only the URL and page title, but the full content.
 - This tool retrieves your bookmarks and saves their permanent copy in your local file system.